All Episodes

 The Republican Party has no plan.

-They can do nothing except do political stunts.
+They do nothing except do political stunts.

 I'm going to try.

-What will you find if?
+What will you find out?

 Freedom is back in style.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup, information overload hour, 800-941-SHAWN.
+All right, news roundup, information overload hour, 800-941.

-So the administration now says that the sanctions relief uh for Caracas is unrelated to oil and instead is a carrot for talking with the opposition about returning to democracy.
+So the administration now says that the sanctions relief for Caracas is unrelated to oil and instead is a carrot for talking with the opposition about returning to democracy.

-Now remember, they're doing this, and America does not even recognize this murdering dictator thug Maduro as a duly elected leader in Venezuela.
+Now, remember, they're doing this, and America does not even recognize this murdering dictator, Thug Maduro, as a duly elected leader in Venezuela.

 It doesn't get any more insane.

-Anyway, Congressman Jimenez is with Florida's twenty-sixth congressional district, and he represents the largest constituency of Venezuelans in the U.S. And he's outraged at what Biden is doing here.
+Anyway, Congressman Jimenez is with Florida's 26th congressional district, and he represents the largest constituency of Venezuelans in the U.S.

-Uh he put out that Biden will do anything to crush American energy independence, including giving in to dictators, which is exactly what's happening.
+He put out that Biden will do anything to crush American energy independence, including giving in to dictators, which is exactly what's happening.

-Uh Congressman, thanks for being here.
+Congressman, thanks for being here.

 How are you doing?